Skip to content

 It has been found out that magnesium facilitates the PMS based irritation.
 In addition, it is an important nutrient to the muscles, which means that magnesium plays a key role in the prevention and treatment of menstrual pain and cramps.
 Good magnesium sources are for example nuts, vegetables and almonds.

 In several studies calcium and vitamin D have been found to facilitate both the PMS symptoms and menstrual cramps.
 Dairy products, such as plain yogurt, almonds, figs and tofu are excellent calcium sources.
 You can fill up vitamin D with, for example, eggs and salmon.
 It is an important basic vitamin in our everyday life but also in the treatment of PMS symptoms.
 In particular, people living in the Nordic countries it is essential to pay attention to adequate vitamin D intake during the darkest months.
-A number of dairy products are fortified with Vitamin D.

 Omega-3 and other good fats are good building blocks for hormones, and thus help to keep your mood high.
 Salmon also contains this mood-booster.
 In addition, for example, chia seeds, beans and nuts contain omega-3.